 “Sloppy data, shoddy oversight” Between 2009 – 2016, the report gives examples of staff recommended fines for violations by specific MCOs and how they were disregarded or reduced: Superior HealthPlan fined only $51,750 of a recommended $800,000 sanction in 2012 and Molina barred from accepting new clients over 9 months in 2013 for an inadequate network of providers.
 “Senior health officials have often ignored the findings of their own auditors and contract watchdogs.”

-Another example was with Amerigroup, 2nd largest Medicaid managed care player in Texas, that got at least $18 million in overpayments from “unreliable and misleading data submitted since at least 2015.”
+Another example was with Amerigroup, the 2nd largest Texas Medicaid managed care player, that got at least $18 million in overpayments from “unreliable and misleading data submitted since at least 2015.”
 “Regulators said the flawed data created a significant concern about the overall integrity of what’s known as encounter data – actual payments for services provided to patients…any reporting from the agency that uses encounter data is potentially inaccurate” regulators wrote….”including any reporting that may have been provided to the Texas Legislature and the federal government.”
 The state regulators recommended Amerigroup be suspended but no action was taken.
 “Eventually, the audit problems went away”, according to the regulators.

 According to the Dallas News: “Texas is unusual in how it regulates managed care companies.
 It pays billions first and asks questions later.”